Contact Lens Rebate

 How To Keep Your Rebate From Getting Rejected

-Most rebate problems come from small mismatches: the wrong product version, not enough boxes, a missed deadline, or missing proof of purchase.
-Taking a few extra minutes before and after checkout can help reduce the chance of a denied claim.
+Most rebate problems come from small mismatches, such as the wrong product version, not enough boxes, a missed deadline, or missing proof of purchase.
+When buying contact lenses online, taking a few extra minutes before and after checkout can help reduce the chance of a denied claim.

 Before You Order

-- Confirm the exact product name matches the rebate offer.
+- Confirm the exact product name matches the rebate.

 - Check whether toric, multifocal, color, or specialty versions are included.